 If an employee feels comfortable and confident with their financial situation, they’re more likely to stay with the company providing them with the resources to remain that way.
 A study by MetLife discovered that 53% of employees would be more loyal to their current employer if they were to offer financial planning, and 51% would be more likely to accept a job with a new company for that service.

-Transparency and communication aren’t an official benefit plan you can implement, but they are values that you can instill in your company culture.
+Transparency and communication aren’t an official benefit plan you can implement, but they are values that HR can champion within your company culture.

-Open-door policies, company-wide chat, and other coordination incentives and events can help make sure that employees are heard – both by management, and by one another.
+Open-door policies, company-wide chat, and other coordination incentives and events can help make sure that employees are heard – by HR, by management, and by one another.

 When employees feel heard, they’re more likely to voice opinions and share insights that might not otherwise have been known.
 They also feel more comfortable voicing concerns, admitting to gaps in knowledge, and asking for guidance – all of which helps prevent mistakes and boost productivity.